 \section{Conclusion}

-In this paper, we presented extensive photometric and spectroscopic observations of SN~2022vqz, a peculiar SN~Ia located in a solar metallicity, medium mass, star-forming galaxy.
+In this paper, we presented extensive photometric and spectroscopic observations of SN~2022vqz, a peculiar SN~Ia located in a solar-metallicity, medium-mass, star-forming galaxy.
 SN~2022vqz has an absolute $B$-band peak magnitude of $M_{B,\rm max}=-18.11\pm 0.16$ mag and a post-peak decline rate of $\Delta m_{15,B}=1.33\pm 0.11$ mag, which fits well into the subclass of subluminous 02es-like SNe~Ia.
 The bolometric light curve of SN~2022vqz is constructed from multiband photometry and fitted to the radiation diffusion model of \cite{1982ApJ...253..785A}, implying a $^{56}$Ni mass of $M_{\rm Ni}=0.20\pm 0.04$~M$_\odot$.

-The light curves and spectra of SN~2022vqz resemble those of classical (i.e., subluminous, low ejecta velocity) 02es-like object iPTF14atg very well.
-However, while lower ejecta velocity indicates a less energetic explosion and lower burning efficiency, no C can be detected in the spectra of SN~2022vqz, in contrast to prominent C II absorption seen in prepeak- and maximum-light spectra of iPTF14atg.
+The light curves and spectra of SN~2022vqz resemble those of the classical (i.e., subluminous, low ejecta velocity) 02es-like object iPTF14atg very well.
+However, while lower ejecta velocity indicates a less energetic explosion and lower burning efficiency, no C is detected in the spectra of SN~2022vqz, in contrast to the prominent C~II absorption seen in pre-peak and maximum-light spectra of iPTF14atg.

-SN~2022vqz also displays a clear blue early peak within $\sim 4$ days after the explosion, confirming the recently establishing common sense that most, if not all, 02es-like events have early blue/UV excesses.
+SN~2022vqz also displays a clear blue early-time peak within $\sim 4$ days after the explosion, confirming the recently established trend that most, if not all, 02es-like events have early blue/UV excesses.
 We discussed the possible origin of this early excess.
-A sub-$M_{\rm Ch}$ double detonation model of $\sim 0.9$ - $1.0~{\rm M}_\odot$ WD + $0.04~{\rm M}_\odot$ He shell can well reproduce the strength and epoch of the early peak, but it also predicts a ``red bump'' after the early peak that is significantly stronger than the observed data.
-Double detonation models generally leave little or no C in spectra, which is consistent with SN~2022vqz.
-However, the model spectral features are significantly blueshifted compared to the observed ones, overpredicting the ejecta velocity by 3000 - 5000 km~s$^{-1}$.
-This discrepancy may be reconciled by considering a hybrid CONe WD model, which releases lower specific fusion energy when ignited and produces SN~Ia explosions with slightly lower $^{56}$Ni masses and substantially slower ejecta velocities.
+A sub-$M_{\rm Ch}$ double-detonation model of $\sim 0.9$--$1.0~{\rm M}_\odot$ WD + $0.04~{\rm M}_\odot$ He shell can well reproduce the strength and epoch of the early peak, but it also predicts a ``red bump'' after the early peak that is significantly stronger than the observed data.
+Double-detonation models generally leave little or no C in spectra, which is consistent with SN~2022vqz.
+However, the model spectral features are significantly blueshifted compared to the observed ones, overpredicting the ejecta velocity by 3000--5000~km~s$^{-1}$.
+This discrepancy may be reconciled by considering a hybrid C-O-Ne WD model, which releases lower specific fusion energy when ignited and produces SN~Ia explosions with slightly lower $^{56}$Ni masses and substantially slower ejecta velocities.